ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring year 4 documentary: "how satire predicted the future"
+   - Exploring part 2: the science behind predicting behavior through comedy
    - Finding the satirical angle
    - Making it relatable and timeless